thomasgeissl/ofPackageManager/README.md

 ## Description
 ofPackageManager is an experimental package manager for openFrameworks.
 It is compatible with version 0.10.0 or higher and it does not support windows yet.
+The current command line interface is very similar to npm, but I am open for suggestions.

 ## Build status
 [![Build Status](https://travis-ci.org/thomasgeissl/ofPackageManager.svg?branch=master)](https://travis-ci.org/thomasgeissl/ofPackageManager)